-A group of Unionists lead by Ian Paisley travel to Dublin to deliver a statement of protest against Northern Secretary Peter Brooke's decision to resume the meeting of the Anglo-Irish Conference.
+Unionists lead by Ian Paisley travel to Dublin to protest against a decision to resume the meeting of the Anglo-Irish Conference.

 Today's meeting represents Dublin's slamming of the door on political progress.

-Later Mr Paisley is adamant the Brook talks are dead and will not be resurrected.
-He says the Anglo-Irish Agreement will have to be suspended for the duration of any future talks on the political future of the North.
+Ian Paisley is adamant that talks organised by Northern Secretary Peter Brooke'are dead and will not be resurrected.
+He says the Anglo-Irish Agreement will have to be suspended for the duration of any future talks on the political future of Northern Ireland.

 Thirty minutes after their arrival in Dublin, the Ian Paisley and his fellow Unionists were back in their cars again heading north.

-An RTÉ News report by Tom Kelly broadcast on 16 July 1991.
+An RTÉ News report broadcast on 16 July 1991.
+The reporter is Tom Kelly.